LastL2/node-launcher/README.md

 It is recommended to use the make commands available in this repo to start the charts with predefined configuration for most environments.

+Once you have your THORNode up and running, please follow instructions [here](https://gitlab.com/thorchain/thornode) for the next steps.

 ## Requirements
  *  Running Kubernetes cluster
  *  Kubectl configured, ready and connected to running cluster
  *  Helm 3 (version >=3.2, can be installed using make command below)

+## Running Kubernetes cluster

+To get a Kubernetes cluster running, you can use the Terraform scripts [here](https://gitlab.com/thorchain/devops/terraform-scripts).

 ## Install Helm 3